 Gently take the rolls out of the aluminum baking sheet and place them on a flat surface.

-Using a serrated knife, slice the entire pack of yeast rolls in half and place the bottom half back into the aluminum baking tray.
+Using a serrated knife, slice the entire pack of yeast rolls in half and return the bottom halves back to the aluminum baking sheet.

-Add the turkey to the half that's in the aluminum baking pan and top with cranberry sauce.
+Add the turkey to the half rolls on the baking sheet and top with cranberry sauce.

-On the remaining half of of the rolls, smear the sweet hot mustard and add the smoked gouda cheese.
+On the remaining half of each roll, smear the sweet hot mustard and add the smoked gouda cheese.

-Place the mustard smeared side of the rolls and gently place back on top of the other half.
+Place the mustard-smeared side of the rolls gently back on top of the other half of the rolls.

 Cover with aluminum foil and bake for 10 minutes.

-Remove foil and bake for another 10 minutes or until the tops of the parker house rolls are cooked through and slightly golden.
+Remove the foil and bake for another 10 minutes or until the tops of the rolls are cooked through and slightly golden.